arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 - `Raise<E>` represents a _computation_ that might result in a _logical failure_ of `E`.

-Below we'll cover how you can work with these types, and the differences and similarities using some examples.
-All of these types expose a similar API, and allow working in a similar fashion.
+Below, we'll cover how you can work with these types and the differences and similarities using some examples.
+These types expose a similar API and allow working in a similar fashion.

 ## Working with errors

-Let's define a simple program that _raises_ a _logical failure_ of `UserNotFound` or returns an `User`.
+Let's define a simple program that _raises_ a _logical failure_ of `UserNotFound` or returns a `User`.
 We can represent this both as a value `Either<UserNotFound, User>`, and as a _computation_ (using `Raise<UserNotFound>`).

 <!--- INCLUDE
 import arrow.core.Either